Prince William issues heartfelt tribute to his 'grannie'

 Taking to Instagram with the couple's newly assumed titles, Prince and Princess of Wales, William told royal followers of his grief for the historic monarch.

-"On Thursday, the world lost an extraordinary leader, those commitment to the country, the Realsm and the Commonwealth was absolute.
+"On Thursday, the world lost an extraordinary leader, whose commitment to the country, the Realms and the Commonwealth was absolute.
 So much will be said in the days ahead about the meaning of her historic reign," he said.

 Adding: "I, however, have lost a grandmother.
 And while I will grieve her loss, I also feel incredibly grateful.
 I have had the benefit of The Queen's wisdom and reassurance into my fifth decade.